Radical Pietism: Baptist General Conference/Converge

 Converge, formerly known as the Baptist General Conference, emerged as a result of Radical Pietism spreading in Sweden.
 The denomination emerged among Radical Pietists who separated from state churches and emphasizes the doctrines of "believer's baptism, a believer's church, free access to read and study Scripture, the importance of prayer and other spiritual disciplines, and a lifestyle that exhibited separation from sin."

 North American Baptist Conference

-The North American Baptist Conference emerged in a similar way to the Baptist General Conference, but in the United States and Canada for German speaking immigrants.
+The North American Baptist Conference emerged in a similar way to the Baptist General Conference but in the United States and Canada for German-speaking immigrants.

 Community of True Inspiration

 The Community of True Inspiration, today based in the Amana Colonies, are known for their reliance upon Werkzeuge who are men and women inspired by the Holy Spirit.
-The Inspirationists' temporal affairs continue to prosper due to their "balanced combination of agriculture, tourism, and the manufacture of Amana refrigerators."
+The Inspirationists' temporal affairs continue to prosper because of their "balanced combination of agriculture, tourism, and the manufacture of Amana refrigerators."
 Adherents belonging to the Community of True Inspiration practice their Radical Pietistic faith relatively unchanged for hundreds of years.